ejulianops/asteroids/README.md

 - Run the program with `python3 main.py`.

 **How to play:**
-- (what controls do you plan to implement?)
+- (what controls to implement?)
 - (Will there be keyboard or mouse inputs?)
-- (consider mentioning game difficulty, scoring system, or any power-ups you might include.)
+- (game difficulty, scoring system, or any power-ups)
 - (ANY OTHER INFO THE USER SHOULD KNOW BEFORE START PLAYING)

 **Troubleshooting:**
-- (what common issues do you anticipate users might face?)
+- (what common issues users might face?)
 -
 -